ClusterHQ/flocker/docs/gettingstarted/installation.rst

 ..
 XXX: Document how to create a pool on a block device: https://clusterhq.atlassian.net/browse/FLOC-994

 The Flocker command line client (``flocker-deploy``) must be able to establish an SSH connection to each node.
+Additionally, every node must be able to establish an SSH connection to all other nodes.
-Ensure that the firewall allows access to TCP port 22 on each node.
+So ensure that the firewall allows access to TCP port 22 on each node; from your IP address and from the nodes' IP addresses.

 The Flocker command line client must also be able to log into each node as user ``root``.
 Add your public SSH key to the ``~/.ssh/authorized_keys`` file for the ``root`` user on each node.